clipperhouse/jargon/README.md

 }
 ```

 Jargon uses a streaming API – reader in, channel out.
+This is good for avoiding blowing out memory on large files.

-## Problem
+## Background

 When dealing with technology terms in text – say, a job listing or a resume –
 it’s easy to use different words for the same thing.
 This is acute for things like “react” where it’s not obvious